-Having mold or mildew growths in your home could be unsightly as well as dangerous.
-Such occurrences are usually the result of humid air and bacteria along with any spores that may have wandered into the interior of your home.
+Having mold or mildew growth in your home could be unsightly as well as dangerous.
+Such occurrences are usually the result of humid air and bacteria, along with any spores that may have wandered into the interior of your home.
 The result could be growths that also reduce the value of your house along with everything else.

 We’re here to help you choose the best air purifier that could help you get rid of mold and mildew in the house.
-You should be aware of the top models in this regard since not every purifier is equipped to handle large amounts of mold.
+You should be aware of the top models since not every purifier is equipped to handle large amounts of mold.

-First, though, we’re going to take a look at how exposure to mold can negatively affect your health.
+First, though, we’re going to take a look at how mold exposure can negatively affect your health.
 Next, we’d be looking at what features one needs in an air purifier for this purpose.

 How Mold Exposure Ruins Health

-The Centers for Disease Control and Prevention has stated that mold sensitivity doesn’t affect everyone, but it does make many people suffer.
+The Centers for Disease Control and Prevention has stated that mold sensitivity doesn’t affect everyone, making many people suffer.
 This would include causing their throat to itch and get irritated and their nose to get stuffed with wheezing and coughing to boot.

-Apart from allergies, authorities on medicine have uncovered the fact that mold exposure can lead to issues in the upper respiratory tract, causing several throat problems in people who are otherwise healthy.
+Apart from allergies, authorities on medicine have uncovered that mold exposure can lead to issues in the upper respiratory tract, causing several throat problems in otherwise healthy people.
 It could also cause asthma in young children.

-Mold that grows on the inside of a house can contain some very dangerous toxins.
+The mold that grows on the inside of a house can contain some hazardous toxins.
 When breathed in, these toxins are absorbed into the intestines, lungs, and even skin.
 In the long term, this could mean serious problems like cardiac arrest, memory loss, neurotoxicity, and even cancer.

 Features to Look For in Air Purifiers for Mold